quantumquantara-arch/the_technical_AI_governance_challenge/README.md

 # CoherenceGuard — Technical AI Governance Challenge

+Thesis: Technical Interoperability as Diplomacy
+Thesis: Coherence Guard is the "Technical Track" prerequisite for global AI stability; it transforms private corporate scaling policies into a public, verifiable, and harmonized international standard.

+The project posits that we cannot reach a 2027 Binding Agreement through diplomacy alone.
+We need a Technical Interoperability Layer.
+By creating a framework that is "Externally Enforced" and "Binding," Coherence Guard removes the "just this once" temptation for labs and provides a unified "Seat at the Table" for China, the US, and the EU.
+It is the "Infrastructure to Enforce" that turns a "Boiling Frog" scenario into a controlled, monitored, and safe transition.

 ## Purpose
 A deterministic AI governance engine demonstrating strict separation of:
 **Evidence (measurement) ≠ Interpretation (policy) ≠ Decision (action)**.